contentful/extensions/marketplace/netlify-build/README.md

 # Netlify Build and Preview

-This sidebar extension allows you to build and preview up to 3 Netlify sites.
+This sidebar extension allows you to build and preview up to 3 Netlify sites from within the entry editor.
+The preview button will open your site in a new window.

 This is an alternative approach to using a webhook to trigger a build.
 The advantage is that the editor gets control on when a build is executed instead of responding